How to Prepare Your Student for School Picture Day

 Let Them Know To Be Themselves

-Kids love knowing what to expect from a situation, and you can let them know that I’m a pretty silly adult.
-I’m going to share some jokes with them, and ask if they can remember them to share with you later.
-I’ll also ask them questions to help them feel comfortable and relaxed, and it’s helpful if you communicate with them that they can feel free to chat with me as much as they are comfortable.
+Kids love knowing what to expect, and you can let them know that I’m a pretty silly adult.
+I’ll share some jokes with them (and ask them to remember one to tell you later!), and I’ll ask fun questions to help them feel comfortable.

 You Can Let Them Know That I’m a Mom